rladies/meetup-presentations_santabarbara/README.md

-# Welcome to R-Ladies Santa Barbara!
+# Welcome to RLadies+ Santa Barbara!

-R-Ladies Santa Barbara welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
+RLadies+ Santa Barbara welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
 Our non-profit, civil society community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
 Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!

-A local chapter of [R-Ladies Global](https://rladies.org/), R-Ladies Santa Barbara exists to promote diversity in the R community, both locally and worldwide.
+A local chapter of [RLadies+ Global](https://rladies.org/), RLadies+ Santa Barbara exists to promote diversity in the R community, both locally and worldwide.
 We are pro-actively inclusive of queer, trans, and all minority identities, with additional sensitivity to intersectional identities.
-Our priority is to provide a safe community space for anyone identifying as a minority gender who is interested in and/or working with R. As a founding principle, there is no cost or charge to participate in any of our R-Ladies communities around the world.
+Our priority is to provide a safe community space for anyone identifying as a minority gender who is interested in and/or working with R. As a founding principle, there is no cost or charge to participate in any of our RLadies+ communities around the world.

-We are part of Global R-Ladies group.
-You can access our presentations, R scripts and more below, and by exploring the [R-Ladies Global Github account](https://github.com/rladies).
-Follow us on Bluesky [\@rladiessb.bsky.social](https://bsky.app/profile/rladiessb.bsky.social) to stay up to date about R-Ladies news!
+We are part of the Global RLadies+ group.
+You can access our presentations, R scripts and more below, and by exploring the [RLadies+ Global Github account](https://github.com/rladies).
+Follow us on Bluesky [\@rladiessb.bsky.social](https://bsky.app/profile/rladiessb.bsky.social) to stay up to date about RLadies+ news!

 Please visit our [Meetup page](https://www.meetup.com/rladies-santa-barbara/) for meetup information and to RSVP to our events.